ConnyGenz/LufthansaChatbot/README.md

 2. Start Docker Desktop.
 3. Open the project in your IDE.
 4. Add a `.env` file to the root directory of the project.
 You can either request one from the author or create your own (see [.env file](#env-file) above).
-5. Make sure the neo4j database (database to contain statistical Lufthansa data) is running.
+5. Make sure the neo4j database (the one that contains statistical Lufthansa data) is running.
 If you are using the author's database, contact the author about this.
 Otherwise, create your own [neo4j database](https://realpython.com/build-llm-rag-chatbot-with-langchain/#step-3-set-up-a-neo4j-graph-database) and write the required neo4j parameters into the `.env` file.
 6. Open a terminal in your IDE and enter the following command: `docker-compose up --build`.
 7. Wait for the Docker containers to be created and for the code to be executed.
 This may take around 5 minutes.
 8. Open the Streamlit GUI in your browser under the following address: `http://localhost:8501`.
 You can now chat with the chatbot there.
 9. Alternatively, you may open the FastAPI in your browser (`http://localhost:8000/docs`) and test the chatbot there.

+# Starting the more_control branch: